 If you went to the hills and no pictures were captured!
 Then, I can’t think further without photographing anything.

 The photo above was a house in the Old Manali & it gives me the feeling that there’s so much left to be explored, to be honest.
-The strong sunlight with Black & White made me energetic while I was reviewing.
+However, the intense sunlight with Black & White made me energetic while reviewing.

 Photographing & showing your perspective doesn’t require a pro-level skill.
-You have your phone in your pocket, just take it out & capture your perspective.
+So you have your phone in your pocket, take it out & capture your moments.

-It will be really useful when you rewind your memory & look back at the perspectives that you had taken the pictures with.
+It will be helpful when you rewind your memory & look back at the perspectives you had taken the pictures with.

 Get under the tree or shot at an ant eye level.